1. Is the Bootcamp suitable for complete beginners?

 The programme has the following payment options:

 - 10% / 5% discount for students who pay in full in one instalment at the latest five/ three months before the respective Bootcamp starts

 - To pay in three instalments:

 - 1st Instalment (= Reservation Fee): 40% of the total fee

-- 1st instalment payable two weeks before the course starts: 50% of the total fee
+- 1st instalment payable four weeks before the course starts: 40% of the total fee

 - 3rd Instalment payable by the end of the 1st month: 20% of the total fee

 Coding Bootcamp Praha is at least 2 - 4 times more cost efficient than any comparable 12-week fullstack programme across the world.
 How do we manage this?

 , a non-profit organization with a mission to make programming skills ubiquitous.
 We facilitate affordable programmes to allow a higher proportion of society to benefit from the tech skills - in their jobs and lives.
 Thanks to our partners and volunteers we keep an excellent educational standard.
 Any money raised is re-invested back into our programmes to support our mission.